 - The three types of fatigue-inducing anemia your doctor may miss

-My Strategies to Address Fatigue
+Strategies to Address Fatigue

-1. The Importance of “Normal” TSH
+1. The Importance of an Optimal TSH

 TSH stands for Thyroid Stimulating Hormone, which is produced in the pituitary gland in your brain.
 The pituitary gland tells your thyroid to make and release thyroid hormones into your blood.
 A TSH test measures how much of this hormone is in your blood.
 In advanced cases of Hashimoto’s and primary hypothyroidism, this lab test will be elevated.
-(Read my post about interpreting your TSH test for more information).
+(Read my post about interpreting your TSH test for more information.)
 In the case of Graves’ disease and hyperthyroidism, the TSH will be low.
 Keep in mind, however, that people with Hashimoto’s and central hypothyroidism may have a normal reading on this test.

 You may also be interested to know that of the 2,000+ people who took part in a survey I conducted, thyroid patients reported that optimizing their TSH helped improve their energy.
-Seventy-seven percent of my readers with a TSH level under 1 μIU/mL saw improvement in energy from medication interventions and 72 percent with TSH between 1 and 2 μIU/mL saw improvement in their energy levels.
+Seventy-seven percent of my readers with a TSH level under 1 μIU/mL saw improvement in energy from medication interventions, and 72 percent with a TSH between 1 and 2 μIU/mL saw improvement in their energy levels.

 From a personal perspective, I felt like a sloth when my TSH was within the “normal” range at 4 μIU/mL.